Pain Train was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

 Pain specialists have also been involved in the development of Pain Train and we continue to improve the system through consultation with both health care practitioners and patients.

-To enable chronic pain patients to record information about their condition and to easily share it with whoever they choose including health care practitioners, carers, family and friends.
+To enable chronic pain patients to summarise information about their condition and to easily share it with whoever they choose including health care practitioners, carers, family and friends.

-To improve the chronic pain journey for patients through providing a trusted and detailed recording tool, which they can use to efficiently communicate with their care team.
+To improve the chronic pain journey for patients through providing a trusted and detailed summarising tool, which they can use to efficiently communicate with their care team.

 Soula’s pain story — the accident and the pain